EmreAlbayrak/VMR2P0R0001BD/STM32F207ZG_MASTER/README.md

 ### 1.2.
 Move Commands (Computer to MASTER)

 The move commands packages starts with standart package beginning symbol ">" and the next digit is the command type ("M" for move commands).
 Second digit is the slave ID to send the move command to relevent joint (DOF).
 The third digit is the motion type.
 The MASTER device can take three different motion type input where they are "R" for rotational inputs in units of degrees, "S" Number of steps to turn and "L" for linear distance input in units of millimeters.
-The fourth digit is *"direction of motion"* where it can take "P" for positive and "N" for negative directions. from digit five to ten (last 6 digits) are the delta motion.
+The fourth digit is *"direction of motion"* where it can take "P" for positive and "N" for negative directions.
+From digit five to ten (last 6 digits) are the delta motion.
 Fixed package size: 11 element string.

 **Example Package: >MNTD######**